Why Retirees Need a Different Kind of Dentistry

 Research and Evaluation Steps

-Ask for referrals from friends, family, and other healthcare providers who understand your needs.
+Start by asking for referrals from friends, family, and other healthcare providers who understand your needs.
 Check credentials and look for providers with geriatric dentistry training or extensive experience with older adults.

 Visit the practice to evaluate accessibility, comfort, and communication style.
 Ask about policies regarding medical coordination, emergency procedures, and family involvement.